DataMa-Solutions/docs/core_app/prep/sidebar/actions/Pivot_Unpivot.md

 scope: shiny
 ---

-**You might want to pivot and unpivot your dataset in DataMa PREP.**
+**You might want to pivot and unpivot your dataset in Datama PREP.**

 What is that for?